-The Westcott Theater, a newer addition, is giving it fine company and is famous for hosting America’s finest musical talent in recent times.
+The Westcott Theater, a newer addition, is giving it good company and is famous for hosting America’s finest musical talent in recent times.

 Both theatres line the Syracuse sky with their rich sense of cultural history.

-Throughout the year, Syracuse loves to celebrate its athletes through summer sports, winter sports, and even water sports.
+Throughout the year, Syracuse loves celebrating its athletes through summer, winter, and even water sports.

-Hence, it is no surprise that Syracuse has its own Sports Hall of Fame, revering famous locals who've played for the state or the country.
+Hence, it is no surprise that Syracuse has its own Greater Syracuse Sports Hall of Fame, revering famous locals who've played for the state or the country.

 Currently housed in an Athletic Club, the Syracuse Hall of Fame has memorabilia from residents and includes collectibles like the first NBA 24-second clock.

-If you love sport, this can be an exciting place to visit.
+If you love sports, this can be an exciting place to visit.

-The Everson Museum of Art is a major cultural hub dedicated to showcasing various forms of American Art.
+The Everson Museum of Art is a central cultural hub showcasing various American art forms.

-The building is a thing of beauty, with clean lines that are surprising for such a historic building.
+The building is beautiful, with clean lines that are surprising for such a historic building.

-It also houses a notable collection of ceramics, drawings, paintings, graphics, and sculptures, totaling 11,000 enviable art pieces.
+It also houses a notable collection of ceramics, drawings, paintings, graphics, and sculptures, totaling 11,000 desirable art pieces.

-If you are into art in any form or shape, the Everson Museum of Art is sure to have something meaningful for you.
+If you are into art in any form or shape, the Everson Museum of Art will have something meaningful for you.

 It now has 12 eateries to cater to diverse taste buds.

-It has also quickly become a popular community gathering center, hosting local community events, art workshops, farmers' markets, and more.
+It has also quickly become a famous community gathering center, hosting local community events, art workshops, farmers' markets, and more.

-Green is up, and red is down, or so proclaims Syracuse city's famous upside-down traffic light.
+Green is up, red is down or so proclaims Syracuse city's famous upside-down traffic light.

 This quirky tourist spot showcases the whimsical side of Syracuse and is believed to have been installed in the early 1920s.

-It was also a major source of dispute between the British and the Irish.
+It was also a significant dispute between the British and the Irish.